timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Primitives_PopupPositioning_PopupPositionerParameters_Offset.md

 #### Property Value
+<a href="T_Avalonia_Point">Point</a>

+## Remarks
-<a href="T_Avalonia_Point">Point</a>For example if the anchor of the anchor rectangle is at (x, y), the popup has the gravity bottom|right, and the offset is (ox, oy), the calculated surface position will be (x + ox, y + oy).
+For example if the anchor of the anchor rectangle is at (x, y), the popup has the gravity bottom|right, and the offset is (ox, oy), the calculated surface position will be (x + ox, y + oy).
 The offset position of the surface is the one used for constraint testing.
 See set_constraint_adjustment.
 An example use case is placing a popup menu on top of a user interface element, while aligning the user interface element of the parent surface with some user interface element placed somewhere in the popup.

 ## See Also